Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Introduction

-In Bell's argument, however, all one can conclude from the violation of Bell's inequality is that not all the underlying assumptions are compatible.
-In particular, nothing can be said about ``how much" each assumption must be violated to explain the experimental facts.
-In response to this, Hall proposed quantitative measures of each assumptions and showed a {\it relaxed Bell's inequality} as the tradeoff relation between experimentally accessible quantity and these measures \cite{ref:Hall1}.
-To the best of the authors' knowledge, this was the first to make such an attempt and is a very interesting work that sheds new light on the Bell theorem.
-In the original Bell's paper \cite{ref:Bell}, a hidden variable was introduced that satisfies the determinism and the locality.
-Therefore, Hall introduced measures for indeterminism $I$ and non-locality $S$ (called a signaling), and in the simplest Bell's scenario (with binary measurement settings and binary outcomes) he obtained a generalization of Bell-CHSH inequality \cite{ref:CHSH} by incorporating these measures.
-However, in Bell's theorem, there is another indispensable assumption \cite{ref:MD1} called the measurement independence in the sense that observers are free to choose their measurements, or the measurement are chosen randomly for each hidden variable\footnote{Strictly speaking, it is also assumed here that the measurement choice can be described by a probability theory.
-In contrast, it is also discussed how one can discuss a ``free will" that happens non-causally \cite{ref:FW} regardless of whether it can be described by a probability theory. }.
-Hence, Hall introduced the measure for measurement dependence $M$ \cite{ref:HallMD}, and has successfully generalized Bell-CHSH inequality which incorporates all these measures $I,S,M$.
-Subsequently, several works appeared to follow this line of research.
-For instance, a relaxed Bell inequality was derived for the models where only one party can violate measurement independence \cite{ref:Banik} and was further generalized in \cite{ref:Friedman} by introducing the measures for measurement dependence for each parties.
-Recently, Ghadimi considered a model relaxing only a signaling property (usually reffered as a parameter dependence \cite{ref:Jarret,ref:St}, or an active non-locality \cite{ref:Nelson}) and derived a relaxed Bell inequality \cite{ref:Ghadimi}.
+In Bell's argument, however, the violation of Bell inequality tells us just that the underlying assumptions are logically incompatible.
+In particular, nothing can be said about how much each assumption must be violated to explain the experimental facts.
+In addition, clarifying the assumptions behind Bell's theorem is not so obvious as some of them are often implicit and can also vary between studies.
+In Bell's original paper \cite{ref:Bell}, he explicitly assumed (i) determinism and (ii) locality in hidden variable models.
+There is also another essential assumption that is often ``overlooked", namely (iii) that observers are free\footnote{Strictly speaking, we assume here that the measurement choice can be described by a probability theory.
+In contrast, it is also discussed how one can discuss a ``free will" that happens non-causally \cite{FreeWill} regardless of whether it can be described by a probability theory. } to choose measurements\cite{ref:MD1,Brans1988,Hall2010,PhysRevLett.106.100406}.
+Hence, Hall proposed quantitative measures for these three assumptions, referring to them as indeterminism ($I$), no-signaling ($S$), and measurement dependence ($M$), respectively.
+Moreover, he successfully generalized the Bell-CHSH inequality \cite{ref:CHSH} that provides a trade-off relation between the empirical value $C$ (CHSH-value) and measures $I$, $S$, and $M$ in the simplest Bell scenario (with binary measurement settings and binary outcomes) \cite{PhysRevA.82.062117,PhysRevA.84.022102}.
+To the best of the authors' knowledge, this is the first attempt to shed new light on Bell's theorem in this way.